Bayesian Quantum Amplitude Estimation: Processing adaptive data

 The motivation for these is clear: they are standard data treatment strategies.
 In this case the results are functions, which can then be evaluated at the bin midpoints to produce evenly spaced sample points comparable to those of the other strategies.

-Figures \ref{fig:average_xy} to \ref{fig:spline} showcase the performance of each of these approaches.
+Figure~\ref{fig:processing_dummy_all} showcases the performance of each of these approaches.
 An ideal candidate is one who translates each group of binned data points into a single point lying on the dashed line.

 Interestingly, the method that seems to work best for our purposes is the naive one - despite the fact that most other methods work near perfectly with the noiseless dataset, which would intuitively seem like a good property.
 When operating over actual points whose images are probabilistic, they seem to introduce bias.